Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

 6. Miguel Sano vs. Wood: 14.5 points

-Sano drove home the first run of this pitcher's duel, and the hit came on a pitcher's pitch: A perfectly located fastball away, after a first-pitch changeup put Wood ahead in the count.
+Sano drove home the first run of this pitchers' duel, and the hit came on a pitcher's pitch: a perfectly located fastball away, after a first-pitch changeup put Wood ahead in the count.
 Sano popped it shallow down the right-field line, where it landed amid a trio of confused Washington Nationals.
 The drop shot came as the broadcast crew was talking up Sano's extremely high exit velocities.
 It was everything that has been perfect about Wood this year, getting beat by the very opposite of what has made Sano so great this year.

 5. Harper vs. Betances: 15.5 points (Walk, after falling behind 0-2)